 This French Onion Soup is full of caramelized onions that have been simmered in red wine and beef broth, then put under the broiler to melt the cheese on top.
 This warm, comforting soup is perfect for cold days when you need to warm up!

-They cook for about 25 minutes with the butter, garlic, thyme, bay leaf, salt and pepper.
+The onions will cook for about 25 minutes with the butter, garlic, thyme, bay leaf, salt, and pepper.

 Once they have cooked down and caramelized, you add 1 cup of red wine.
 I used Cabernet Sauvignon.

 You simmer the onions and wine until the wine has reduced.
 Once the wine has reduced, the onions will have a pretty deep red hue, almost burgundy!
 At this point, you will add the flour and cook for about 7 minutes to cook the raw out of the flour.

 Once you add the beef broth, you will simmer for about 10 minutes.
 After it is done with the simmer, you can ladle the soup into a gratin dish, top with a slice of bread and Swiss cheese (provolone if you’re like my Grumpy!) and broil on high until melted and bubbly!

 Looking for more recipes that will warm you up?

 - Beef Brats and Beans Soup by Cindy’s Recipes and Writings